pnunn/cfs-example/README.md

+This is based on the repo detailed below.

+Modified to show server side insterts and pulling images from thumbnail as large images from master.

 # CollectionFS Demo

 Demo for the `devel` branch of CollectionFS.
 Updated 4/2/14 to reflect the latest changes to the API.